 Pricing & Membership

-Coursera has a flexible pricing option with different price plans suitable for learners of different fields.
+Coursera has a flexible pricing option with different price plans suitable for learners in different fields.
 Does Udacity match Coursera’s pricing plans?
 Let’s take a look:

 Udacity Price Structure